Headingley Cricket Ground: Notable sporting moments

 In the 1977 Ashes test, Geoff Boycott scored his hundredth first-class hundred.
 Four days later, by winning the same game, England won the series and regained the Ashes.

 In the third Test of the 1981 Ashes England were forced to follow on.
 However Ian Botham scored 149 not out, and then Bob Willis took eight wickets for 43, to give England an eventual 18-run victory.
 Two members of the Australian team had taken the 500–1 odds.
 This was only the second time in the entire history of Test cricket that a side had followed-on and won; something which would not occur again until 2001.

 In the Test of 1991, Graham Gooch scored a match-winning 154 not out, carrying his bat throughout England's second innings of 252, against the West Indies including Malcolm Marshall, Curtly Ambrose and Courtney Walsh.

 In a game they had to win to stay in the 1999 ICC Cricket World Cup, the eventual cup-winners Australia chased down South Africa's 271 for seven after being 48 for three.
 Steve Waugh, who had been dropped by Herschelle Gibbs as he attempted to throw the ball up in celebration, scored 120 not out.

-In 2000, England dismissed the West Indies for 61 to win in two days, with Andrew Caddick taking four wickets in an over.
+In 2000, England dismissed the West Indies for 61 to win in two days, with Andy Caddick taking four wickets in an over.
 England won again seven years later in 2007, as Ryan Sidebottom took eight wickets for 86 in two innings as England subjected the Windies to their worst Test defeat ever, an innings and 283 runs.